Ruskin Spear

 Ruskin Spear, CBE, RA (30 June 1911 – 16 January 1990) was an English painter and teacher of art, regarded as one of the foremost British portrait painters of his day.
 He is the father of Bonzo Dog Doo-Dah Band member Roger Ruskin Spear.

 Biography

 Early life and education

 Born in Hammersmith to a working-class family, Spear was the youngest of five children.
+His father was a coach painter, while his mother worked as a cook.
 Spear contracted polio at the age of two, and later attended the local Brook Green (PD) School, a London County Council school for the "Physically Defective".
-Awarded an LCC scholarship to the Hammersmith School of Art, Spear followed on with studies at the Royal College of Art, where he later was made a Royal Academician and tutor.
+Awarded an LCC scholarship to the Hammersmith School of Art, Spear followed on with studies at the Royal College of Art, where he later was made a Royal Academician and tutor in 1944, at the age of 33.
 Spear attended the local art school before going on to the Royal College of Art in 1930.

 Teaching

 He began his teaching career at Croydon School of Art, later teaching at the Royal College of Art from 1948 to 1975, where his students included Sandra Blow.